Scanbuy-Inc/dcoupon-public-docs/anonymous-coupons/README.md

 ### GetAnonymousCouponDetail

-Returns a JSON with the detailed information of the coupon/promotion, including description, redemption dates, retailers where to redeem ...
+Returns a JSON with the detailed information of the coupon, including promotion description, promotion token,  redemption dates, retailers where to redeem ...

+To access stores allowed to redeem this coupon, you can call stores API with the promotion token from the response.

 + URL:
 + Type: GET